Yup'ik: Residence

 The qasgiq served as a school and workshop for young boys, where they could learn the art and craft of mask making, tool making, and kayak construction.
 It was also a place for learning hunting and fishing skills.
 At times, the men created a firebath, where hot fires and rocks produced heat to aid in body cleansing.
 Thus, the qasgiq was a residence, bathhouse, and workshop for all but the youngest male community members who still lived with their mothers.
 Although there were no formally recognized leaders or offices to be held, men and boys were assigned specific places within the qasgiq that distinguished the rank of males by age and residence.
 The qasgiq was a ceremonial and spiritual center for the community.

-In primary villages, all ceremonies (and Yup'ik dancing) and gatherings (within and between villages among the socio-territorial and neighboring groups) took place in the qasgiq.
+In primary villages, all ceremonies (and Yupʼik dancing) and gatherings (within and between villages among the socio-territorial and neighboring groups) took place in the qasgiq.
 During the early 20th century, Christian church services were held in the qasgiq before churches were constructed.
-Virtually all official business, within the group, between groups and villages, and between villagers and non-Yup'ik (such as early missionaries) was conducted in the qasgiq.
+Virtually all official business, within the group, between groups and villages, and between villagers and non-Yupʼik (such as early missionaries) was conducted in the qasgiq.

-The Yup'ik Eskimo did not live in igloos or snow houses.
+The Yupʼik Eskimo did not live in igloos or snow houses.
 But, the northern and northwestern Alaskan Iñupiaq built snow houses for temporary shelter during their winter hunting trips.
 The word iglu means "house" in Iñupiaq.
-This word is the Iñupiaq cognate of the Yup'ik word ngel'u ("beaver lodge, beaver house"), which it resembled in shape.
+This word is the Iñupiaq cognate of the Yupʼik word ngel'u ("beaver lodge, beaver house"), which it resembled in shape.

 Regional groups

-Among the Yup'ik of southwestern Alaska, societies (regional or socio-territorial groups), like those of the Iñupiat of northwestern Alaska, were differentiated by territory, speech patterns, clothing details, annual cycles, and ceremonial life.
+Among the Yupʼik of southwestern Alaska, societies (regional or socio-territorial groups), like those of the Iñupiat of northwestern Alaska, were differentiated by territory, speech patterns, clothing details, annual cycles, and ceremonial life.

-Prior to and during the mid-19th century, the time of Russian exploration and presence in the area, the Yupiit were organized into at least twelve, and perhaps as many as twenty, territorially distinct regional or socio-territorial groups (their native names will generally be found ending in -miut postbase which signifies "inhabitants of ..." tied together by kinship—hence the Yup'ik word tungelquqellriit, meaning "those who share ancestors (are related)".
+Prior to and during the mid-19th century, the time of Russian exploration and presence in the area, the Yupiit were organized into at least twelve, and perhaps as many as twenty, territorially distinct regional or socio-territorial groups (their native names will generally be found ending in -miut postbase which signifies "inhabitants of ..." tied together by kinship—hence the Yupʼik word tungelquqellriit, meaning "those who share ancestors (are related)".
 These groups included: